YES! WE CAN DO (most) SHED MOVES!

 - Permits and site prep is your responsibility.
-We recommend having a level and firm pad prepared and ready in the new location.
+We recommend having a level and firm gravel pad prepared and ready in the new location.
 We will not spend extra time leveling out the shed if you don’t have a pad.
-The time and extra labor to do that is notpart of the shed move quote.
+The time and extra labor to do that is not part of the shed move quote.
 We will shim a corner or two with 2″ patio block, but nothing beyond that.
-Make sure your site is LEVEL.
+Please make sure your site is LEVEL and FIRM.

 - We do NOT accept credit card payments for shed moves.
 Full payment is expected at first pick up location, before loading.